McLaren MP4/2: 1984

 Like most of its major competitors (other than the Williams FW09), the car used an all carbon fibre chassis pioneered by the car's designer John Barnard with its predecessor, the MP4/1.
 The car was powered by a 1.5 Litre, 90° V6 TAG-Porsche turbo engine that produced 650 bhp in race set-up and up to 800 bhp in qualifying set-up i.e. with maximum turbo pressure.
 It was first used in the 1983 Dutch Grand Prix, at the insistence of veteran Niki Lauda, who felt that the new engine required race testing before a championship challenge could be mounted.
 Porsche built these engines while TAG Electronics paid for the whole engine program.
 The MP4/1, which until then had raced with the Cosworth DFY V8 engine, was modified to MP4/1E specs to take the new engine and in the final race of the 1983 season in South Africa, Lauda proved the car was competitive, running at the front of the field and challenging for the lead of the race.
 He was running second with only six laps remaining, but his race ended with electrical failure on lap 71 of the Kyalami circuit.

 Lauda was joined for 1984 by Alain Prost, who had narrowly lost the championship to Brabham's Nelson Piquet by just two points.
 Prost was openly critical of Renault's failure to develop the Renault RE40 and was fired two days after the season ended.
 McLaren boss Ron Dennis immediately snapped up the young Frenchman in place of John Watson (negotiations reportedly broke down when Watson asked for more money than what Lauda was earning, something Dennis baulked at despite Watson having a win and two further podiums in 1983.
 Watson himself later refuted the claims).
 Prost and Lauda proved to be a formidable combination and gave McLaren what many considered to be the strongest driver line up of the season.
 Both were excellent development drivers, and both gave technical feedback on the car and the engine which pushed the car's development far further than the other teams.
 Prost, who before 1984 had won nine races for Renault, was considered to be the best driver in Formula One and just needed a fast and reliable car to prove it.
-Lauda, the and World Champion, had proven in the Cosworth engined car that he was still a winner and was always a danger, despite openly admitting that he often made the races harder for himself by being a poor qualifier (Lauda's average qualifying position in 1984 was eighth, Prost's was third with the Austrian never out-qualifying his team mate).
+Lauda, the and World Champion, had proven in the Cosworth engined car that he was still a winner and was always a danger, despite openly admitting that he often made the races harder for himself by being a poor qualifier (Lauda's average qualifying position in 1984 was eighth, Prost's was third with the Austrian never out-qualifying his teammate).